xdrip-js/Lookout/README.md

 To look at the Lookout log, for debug purposes, type "cat /var/log/openaps/lookout-loop.log" or "tail -n 100 -F /var/log/openaps/lookout-loop.log" (without the quotes).

 ## Command Line Options
-Lookout --extend_sensor
-	allows a non-expired transmitter sensor to continue working over 7 days without requiring a restart Lookout --expired_tx
-	allows an expired transmitter to work.
-Lookout will leverage a form of the Logger bash scripts
+--extend_sensor (allows a non-expired transmitter sensor to continue working over 7 days without requiring a restart) --expired_tx (allows an expired transmitter to work.
+Lookout will leverage a form of the Logger bash scripts)

 ## Reverting NodeJS